• Skip to primary navigation

 basil leaves rolled then sliced.

-I stuff as much of the cut-up basil into the ice cube space but make sure to leave a little room for the oil.
-You are going to want to have the oil covering the basil so it doesn't turn black when it's frozen.
+I stuff as much of the cut-up basil into the ice cube space but leave a little room for the oil.
+You will want to have the oil covering the basil so it doesn't turn black when frozen.

 fresh basil in an ice cube tray with olive oil

-This is what each 'cube' look like prior to freezing.
-I put as much basil in as I can and I do make sure there is enough room to cover with a drizzle of olive oil.
+This is what each 'cube' looks like before freezing.
+I put as much basil in as I can, and I make sure there is enough room to cover with a drizzle of olive oil.

 fresh basil in an ice cube tray with olive oil

-Below is the same tray as above but the basil and olive oil are frozen.
-This way you can just pop a couple of cubes into a recipe (think pasta dishes) that calls for basil.
-I use these in the winter when I'm making spaghetti with meatballs, or my favorite pasta Fagioli soup.
+Below is the same tray, but the basil and olive oil are frozen.
+This way, you can pop a couple of cubes into a recipe (think pasta dishes) that calls for basil.

 frozen basil and olive oil